What is the schedule for the semester? What deadlines do I need to meet?

 - Holiday and Break Schedules:

 All sessions meet on the regularly scheduled day and time throughout the semester.
 This includes fall break (Colombus Day weekend) and other days when only one campus has days off or follows an altered schedule, such as Mountain Day, Rally Day, Advising days, federal/state holidays at UMass, and days when UMass follows an alternate day's schedule.
 The only weeks when sessions are cancelled are Thanksgiving week in the fall and Spring Break week in the spring semester.
-Address questions about your individual situation to the FCCSWL staff.
+Address questions about your individual situation to the FCCWL staff.

 - Full-course mid-terms: